trax-project/moodle-trax-logs/doc/install.md

 First of all, you need a Learning Record Store (LRS) in order to use this plugin.
 There are a lot of LRS on the market.
 If you don't already have one, we recommend to look at the [ADL certified products registry](https://adopters.adlnet.gov/products/all/0).

-If you are familiar with the PHP stack, we recommand to install [TRAX LRS](https://github.com/trax-project/trax-lrs), which is Open Source and certified by ADL.
+If you are familiar with the PHP stack, we recommend to install [TRAX LRS](https://github.com/trax-project/trax-lrs), which is Open Source and certified by ADL.

 When it is done, create a new BasicHTTP client in your LRS.
 You will be prompted to choose a username and password for this client.
 Keep them in mind, you will need them later.

 ## Trax Logs installation

-**If Trax Logs v0.3 (or older) is already installed, you must first uninstall it!**
+**If Trax Logs v0.3 (or older) is already installed, you must first uninstall it!
+Then:**

 1. [Download the lastest version of the plugin for Moodle 3.5.](https://github.com/trax-project/moodle-trax-logs/releases)

 2. Drag and drop the ZIP file in `http://my-moodle-address.com/admin/tool/installaddon/index.php`.
-For a manual installation, unzip the plugin file in `my-moodle-install-folder/admin/tool/log/store/`.
+For a manual installation, unzip the ZIP file in `my-moodle-install-folder/admin/tool/log/store/`and rename the plugin folder as `trax`.
+Be sure that all the plugin files are located at the root of the `my-moodle-install-folder/admin/tool/log/store/trax` folder.

 3. Go to the Moodle administration area.
 The presence of the plugin will be detected.